LukeDeaves/Parquet-Viewer/README.md

 2. Extract the zip asset file and run the `Parquet Viewer.exe` file.

 > [!IMPORTANT]
-> Note that this method may trigger the [⚠️ Windows Defender/SmartScreen Warning](#%EF%B8%8F-windows-defendersmartscreen-warning).
+> This method may trigger the [⚠️ Windows Defender/SmartScreen Warning](#%EF%B8%8F-windows-defendersmartscreen-warning)

 ## Usage